deduce-dev/dac-man/docs/plugins/csv.md

   including widely-used conventions such as comment characters and embedded metadata
 - Providing change information for individual values in each row (line), rather than only for the whole line
-- Collecting change metrics specific to the tabular data content, by comparing values as e.g. numeric values rather than text
+- More specific change analysis of the tabular data content by interpreting table values as numeric data rather than text
 - Obtaining domain-specific information in the change analysis by allowing users to easily customize and extend all parts of the change analysis pipeline